ianxm/tracker/README.markdown

 watching buffy the vampire slayer) so that you can see if you are making progress toward that goal.

-You cannot measure something without affecting it.  can't argue;
+You cannot measure something without affecting it.  don't argue;
 that's science.  personal decisions are probably outside the scope of quantum mechanics, but lets not get caught up in details.